Get all the latest data for Binh Duong

 Which neighborhoods have the fastest rising property prices in Binh Duong as of 2026?

-As of early 2026, the neighborhoods with the fastest rising property prices in Binh Duong are An Binh and Tan Dong Hiep in Di An City, Binh Hoa and Lai Thieu in Thuan An City, and My Phuoc in Ben Cat City.
+As of early 2026, the neighborhoods with the fastest rising property prices in Binh Duong are An Binh and Tan Dong Hiep in Di An City, Binh Hoa and Lai Thieu in Thuan An City, and the My Phuoc area in Ben Cat City.

 By the way, you will find much more detailed price ranges across neighborhoods in our property pack covering the real estate market in Binh Duong.